How to Use a Travel Clothesline to Dry Clothes in Record Time,

 *WARNING: If you are allergic to latex you shouldn't buy this.

-When it comes to drying your laundry on a travel clothesline, whether you’re on the road, taking to the air or sailing by sea, the tools, tips and tricks of the trade you use are the same.
+When it comes to drying your laundry on a travel clothesline, whether you’re on the road, sailing by sea or taking to the air, the tips and tricks of the trade, and the tools you use, are the same.

 If you’re like me, you don’t like all the work of packing more than you need . . . you travel light.